N4nid/school-code/README.md

 # school-code
-Just some Code for school
+Just some Code for school.